argentum047101/qwen_finetune/README.md

  TODO:

 1. Prompt engineering with base models
-2. Train a LoRA model on the full image dataset
+2. Train the LoRA model on the full image dataset
-3. Experiment with varying watermark patterns
+3. Experiment with varying watermark patterns to increase robustness
 4. Start with a larger model for zero-shot predictions
 5. LoRA training with larger model
 6. Add metric components for better evaluation